open-contracting/infrastructure/docs/cost/ids/sustainability.md

   - `.type` to 'financing'
   - `.status` to 'met'
 - For the submission date, set the milestone's `.title` to "Climate finance submission" and its `.dateMet` to the date of the submission
-- For the approval date, set the milestone's `.title` to "Climate finance approval" and its `.dateMet` to the date of the approval
+- For the approval date, set the milestone's `.title` to "Climate finance approval" and its `.dateMet` to the date of the approval.
 ```json
 {
   "milestones": [